FBruzzesi/FBruzzesi/README.md

 ###  💻 Side Project:

-I recently released a [webapp](https://atp-stats.herokuapp.com/) on tennis ATP statistics and analytics for which I always look for feedbacks.
+I recently released a [webapp](https://atp-stats.herokuapp.com/) on tennis ATP 🎾 statistics and analytics and I'm always looking for feedbacks.
 I am currently working to extend with forecasting features and more.
 The data used are from the amazing [Jeff Sackmann github repo](https://github.com/JeffSackmann/tennis_atp).